Anthony Joshua vs. Éric Molina

-Anthony Joshua vs Éric Molina was a heavyweight professional boxing match contested between undefeated IBF champion Anthony Joshua, and the IBF's number 15 ranked contender and former world title challenger, Éric Molina.
-The bout took place on 10 December 2016 at the Manchester Arena in Manchester, England.
-Joshua defeated Molina, retaining his heavyweight title via third-round technical knockout (TKO).
+Anthony Joshua vs. Éric Molina, was a professional boxing match contested on 10 December 2016, for the IBF heavyweight championship.
+The bout took place at the Manchester Arena, with Joshua winning by technical knockout in the third round.

 Background

 Following Joshua's win over Dominic Breazeale on 25 June, a seventh-round technical knockout (TKO) to retain his IBF heavyweight title, the IBF ordered Joshua to fight undefeated mandatory challenger, Joseph Parker, by 9 January 2017.
 Following unified heavyweight champion Tyson Fury's withdrawal from a scheduled rematch with Wladimir Klitschko, Hearn revealed on Twitter in late September that he had contacted team Klitschko for a potential fight.
 On 16 October it was reported that a deal with Klitschko was almost finalised, with the WBA and WBO titles potentially being on the line after Fury vacated the titles days earlier.
 A week later, it was reported that Klitschko had sustained an injury in training, scuttling plans of a potential fight.
 After Joseph Parker had agreed to fight Andy Ruiz Jr for the vacant WBO title, relinquishing his IBF mandatory position, the three names in the mix for Joshua's opponent were Éric Molina, David Price and Bryant Jennings.
-In November, it was officially announced that Joshua would make the second defence of his title against the IBF's number 15 ranked contender and former world title challenger, Éric Molina, with the fight to be televised live on Sky Sports Box Office in the UK and Showtime in the US, on 10 December at the Manchester Arena.
+In November, it was officially announced that Joshua would make the second defence of his title against the IBF's number 7 ranked contender and former world title challenger, Éric Molina, with the fight to be televised live on Sky Sports Box Office in the UK and Showtime in the US, on 10 December at the Manchester Arena.

+The fights

+Undercard

+Frank Buglioni and Callum Smith both scored knockout victories in british title fights, while Khalid Yafai won the vacant WBA super-flyweight belt.
+There were also wins for former Super-bantamweight champion Scott Quigg (making his Featherweight debut) and Katie Taylor.

+Chief support

+Whyte vs. Chisora

+In the chief support, British heavyweight champion Dillian Whyte (WBC:10th) faced former world title challenger Derek Chisora (IBF:10th WBC:11th, WBA:12th) in a WBC title eliminator.

+The fight was originally slated to be Whyte's first defence of the British heavyweight title he won against Ian Lewison.
+However, at the final press conference on 7 December, following Whyte making a comment that he'd attack Chisora anytime he sees him after the fight, Chisora picked up the table he was sitting at and threw it towards Whyte, just missing everyone in the way which included the promoters and trainers.
+As a result, the British Boxing Board of Control withdrew their sanction of the fight and the British title would not be at stake.
+Chisora was also fined £25,000, ordered to pay £5,000 in costs and given a two-year suspended ban from boxing.